facebook/flow/docs/00-five-simple-examples.md

 ## 3. Nullable types

-Flow handles `null` differently than most type systems.
-Most type systems ignore `null`, meaning that your program can be type correct but crash because they access `null`.
-In Flow, doing this is an error, as shown by our third example (`03_Null`):
+Flow handles `null` differently than most type systems - which ignore `null`.
+When a type system ignores `null`, that means your program can type check as correct but still crash when `null` is accessed in an unsafe way.
+In Flow, doing this is an error as shown by our third example (`03_Null`):

 {% highlight javascript linenos=table %}
 /* @flow */